 • Romantic getaways; in luxury spa resorts, country hideaways or pensions

-• Hiking and rambling holidays from May to October
+• Walking, hiking and rambling holidays from May to October

 • Wind surfing holidays; come and watch the pros, learn to windsurf or see what you can surf whilst you are here

-• Scuba diving holidays; learn to dive or simply experience some of the clearest visibility in the Mediterranean
+• Scuba diving and snorkelling holidays; learn to dive or simply experience some of the clearest visibility in the Mediterranean

-• Mountain and rock climbing holidays; many clubs and organised tours explore the vast mountain ranges
+and rock climbing holidays; many clubs and organised tours explore the vast

 • History-buff holidays; for those who love to explore ancient archaeological sites

 • Naturist holidays; for those who love their Greek holidays in the buff!

 • Family holidays, you can please every member of the family here!